aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/format-and-modify-named-ranges/_index.md

 ## **Remove a Named Range**

-Aspose.Cells provides the [**NameCollection.removeAt(number)**](https://reference.aspose.com/cells/javascript-cpp/namecollection/#removeAt-number-) method to erase the name of the range.
-To clear the contents of the range, use [**Cells.clearRange(CellArea)**](https://reference.aspose.com/cells/javascript-cpp/cells/#clearRange-cellarea-) method.
+Aspose.Cells provides the **NameCollection.removeAt(number)** method to erase the name of the range.
+To clear the contents of the range, use the **Cells.clearRange(CellArea)** method.
 The following example shows how to remove a named range with its contents.

 ```html
 <!DOCTYPE html>